 Age Minimum Age: 9 years Maximum Age: Date of 13th birthday.
-Special dispensations at the discretion of the MKC Management Committee.
+You CAN move up if you wish, any time after your 11th birthdaySpecial dispensations at the discretion of the MKC Management Committee.
 Chassis Must comply with the MKC Safety regulations.
-Drivetrain Vortex Mini Rok @ 110kg Yamaha KT100J (with 16mm Restrictor) @ 105kg (Max Piston Size 51.3) Carburettor In accordance with the relevant engine type homologation.
-Induction Noise Silencer In accordance with the relevant engine type homologation Muffler In accordance with the relevant engine type homologation Clutch In accordance with the relevant engine type homologation Fuel Commercial PULP Tyres Dunlop DFH (Fronts all around) Apparel Refer to Technical Rules - Apparel Competition Numbers White Background Red Numbers.
+Drivetrain Vortex Mini Rok @ 110kg Yamaha KT100J (with 18mm Restrictor) @ 105kg (Max Piston Size 51.3) Carburettor In accordance with the relevant engine type homologation.
+Induction Noise Silencer In accordance with the relevant engine type homologation Muffler In accordance with the relevant engine type homologation Clutch In accordance with the relevant engine type homologation Fuel Commercial PULP Tyres Dunlop SL3 Apparel Refer to Technical Rules - Apparel Competition Numbers White Background Red Numbers.
 Refer to section 11.18